mozilla/glam/docs/development.md

 save.

-Even with these plugins, you may want to run `npm run format` and `npm test` before sharing your code to be sure that you didn't miss anything.
+Even with these plugins, you may want to run `npm run format` and `npm test` (front-end), and `make format` and `make test` (back-end), before sharing your code to be sure that you didn't miss anything.
 Also, be aware that Prettier and its plugins can rarely break existing code.
 You may want to double-check that everything works after running `npm run format` just in case.

 ## Resetting the database